 And finally, you can combine several methods: Wake the server via fixed schedule or if outside of a schedule, using Wake-On-Lan.
 Set a fixed end in your schedule but also monitor computer or devices to extend the usage.

 The primary server(s) are typically running 24/7 in a company.
 However, there may be additional servers which can run on demand.
 A typical example is an additional backup server, used to store only client computer backups.
 During working hours, no backups take place.
 Instead, let’s assume backups run early in the morning or late in the evening or at night.
 Then the server can save energy during the day.

 Create a calendar schedule to control the backup server.
 Do not use monitoring of computers or devices, only monitor backup activity.
 This ensures that a backup which exceeds the scheduled end time does still complete.

 Today we had a look a configuration samples for servers.
 We also had a brief discussion on standby and hibernation.
 Everybody who is a bit more involved with Lights-Out will find many more possibilities of use and configuration.
-If you like to discuss your scenarios with other user, use the Lights-Out forums at we got served.
+If you like to discuss your scenarios with other user, use the Lights-Out forums.

 Tomorrow we will look at some client configuration samples.

 Here you will find the complete list of all days of our step-by-step series.